What is Personalised Microbial Intervention?

 Building on embryonic work by Russian scientist Metchnikoff, one of the first scientists to recognise the potential health-giving properties of our intestinal flora1, and suggested that we may be able positively influence health and combat the aging process by careful manipulation of gut bacteria, this renewed focus on the human microbiome has determined that it may have such far-reaching effects within the body, that some professionals claim that it should be considered to be an organ in its own right2.

-What is even more astonishing and exciting is that, within the myriad species of bacteria we support, the emerging evidence is suggesting that each different species – and the different strains within that species – may have its own unique effect on our health and well-being, in a symbiotic relationship that benefits both resident and host.
+What is even more astonishing and exciting is that, within the myriad of bacterial species we support, the emerging evidence is suggesting that each different species – and the different strains within that species – may have its own unique effect on our health and well-being, in a symbiotic relationship that benefits both resident and host.

-Those of us who trained in the field of naturopathy or nutritional therapy many years ago would not have had the benefit of realising that, when recommending a probiotic to patients, one size – or strain – does NOT necessarily fit all.
+You may not be aware, but when it comes to probiotics, one size – or strain – does NOT necessarily fit all.
 It is this concept which is now revolutionising the probiotic world and, whilst overall gut health may be a key factor in the development of many diseases, and the use of broad-strain probiotic formulations definitely have their place in rebalancing the gut flora, it is becoming possible to tailor the probiotic supplement protocols to incorporate specific strains to address specific health and digestive conditions: personalised microbial intervention.

 We’re delighted that one of the most respected therapists in the field of nutritional therapy, Antony Haynes, has recognised and embraced the potential of ‘personalised microbial intervention’.
 In a lovely piece recently published in the Natural Dispensary magazine3, Haynes wrote: